yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 ## ICILS IDE

 ### Criteria
-Each data query must include at least one selection from five criteria choices: subject, year(s), measure(s), and jurisdiction(s).
+Each data query must include at least one selection from five criteria choices: subject, year(s), dependent variable(s), and jurisdiction(s).
 Shown below is an outline of these selection criteria followed by a brief description.

 1. Display:
    - Student
    - Teacher

-2. Measure(s):
+2. Dependent Variable(s):
    - Computer and Information Literacy (CIL): Overall
    - Computational Thinking (CT): Overall